 14. They find “drug culture” appealing.

-Kids can be offered drugs at a very young age, so the sooner you start going over these things the better.
+Kids can be offered drugs at a very young age, so the sooner you start going over these issues, the better.
 If your child or teenager is already abusing drugs or alcohol, depending on the severity of the situation, supervised detoxification and rehabilitation may be an option for you to consider.

 Establish Family Policy

-Conversely, you want to be an understanding parent and you don’t want to get shut out.
-You don’t want your teenage daughter getting into a car with a drunk teenage driver – you want her calling you instantly so you can pick her up no matter what time it is.
-As a parent you want to be respected but you should also be a friend.
-Possibly this seems utterly impossible with your child but that doesn’t mean you don’t work on it.
+Conversely, you want to be an understanding parent, and you don’t want to get shut out.
+You don’t want your teenage daughter getting into a car with a drunk teenage driver; you want her calling you instantly so you can pick her up no matter what time it is.
+As a parent, you want to be respected, but you should also be a friend.
+Possibly this seems utterly impossible with your child, but that doesn’t mean you don’t work on it.
 Perhaps “good cop – bad cop” works best in your family.
 No matter your approach, keep in mind that no one said parenting was easy!

 The family environment should be encouraging and nurturing.
 Many parents are holding more than one job and work long hours.
 Take time out to talk with your kids about their lives and their problems.
 A positive and creative home environment goes a long way in providing a safe and strong foundation for youth.
 Take a look at your home environment.
 You may want to make some adjustments.
 As an example, you may want to quit smoking if you don’t want your kids to smoke.

 Lastly, you won’t always be there.
-Eventually you have to cut the strings – they won’t be children forever.
+Eventually, you have to cut the strings; they won’t be children forever.
 Being a parent takes rolling up your sleeves and a lot of hard work.
 Ideally, you’d be looking at a young person who was self-reliant and capable of making rational decisions.